CamCove-Crichton/newborn-photography/README.md

 - To allow users the ability to like or favorite images in the gallery as poses they would like to try achieve in their photoshoot session
 - To allow users to customise their profile, like adding their address and contact number and a profile picture
 - If forms return with invalid input messages, I would like to get the form to remain with prepopulated fields that the user already input to make for a better UX
+- To expand on the types of photoshoots offered, and not just newborn shoots but also cake smash shoots, maternity shoots and family shoots

 ### Wireframes & Database Designs